What every advertiser needs to know about Facebook’s Significant Edits…

 Facebook’s Significant Edits are Just Part of Increasingly Automated Facebook Advertising

-If you’ve been paying close attention to the announcements from Facebook over the last few years, the principle behind significant edits should be familiar.
+The principle behind significant edits should be familiar.
+Especially, if you have been paying close attention to the announcements from Facebook over the last few years.
 The algorithm is increasingly taking over tasks that human UA managers used to do.
 And that’s a good thing.

 So per the Structure For Scale best practices released late last year, the more data we can give the algorithm to work with and the less we restrict its learning, the better our campaigns will run.
 Instead of crunching numbers and trying to squeeze every drop of quantitative optimization out of your campaigns, we recommend you focus on creative and creative strategy.